About the course

 Infrastructure lifecycle managed by Terraform.

-Lab: Installing Terraform and running a basic configuration.
+Lab: Installing Terraform and initialising a working directory.

 Terraform Language Fundamentals (HCL)